sb-son/weathermap/README.md

 - Click anywhere on the map
 - Drag the marker and drop on a location
 - Click the favorite button to mark your favorite location (This persists the current location in local storage)

-## In progress
-- Expanding favorite location features
-- Styling the favorite button

 ## Built With
 - HTML